Self Directed IRA LLC: Everything You Need to Know

 - The IRA LLC also can’t engage in any of the above-mentioned transactions with a fiduciary, which is a person who provides services to the business or one who owns 50% or more of the business

 If you need help learning more about an IRA LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.